PLSysSec/ct-wasm-ports/eval/README.md

-# CT-WASM Implementation
+# CT-WASM Evalution Suite

-This directory contains the artifacts and scripts required to build and evaluate CT-WASM and its associated tools:
+This directory contains the artifacts and scripts required to build and evaluate CT-WASM and its associated tools.

-- Node w/ CT-WASM (C++)
-- CT-WASM Reference Interpreter (OCaml)
-- ctrewrite (aka. ct2wasm)

 ### Prequisites